lrgresearch/gpaw-tools/README.md

  ```

  #### As a stand alone script
- * Change the parameters from Line 41 to 86 for each simulation OR change `config.py` once and use `-c` argument.
+ * Change the parameters from related lines for each simulation OR change `config.py` once and use `-c` argument.
  * If you want to use CIF files for structure, use `-i` argument like `gpawsolve.py -i structurefile.cif`.
  * If you want to use ASE atoms method for structure, just copy/paste your `Atoms` info into the part mentioned with "Bulk Structure".
  * If you have CIF file but want to use Atoms method you can use `CIF-to-ASE/ciftoase.py` to convert your CIF files to ASE Atoms.